 A Landscape Character Assessment (LCA) is a process that describes maps and classifies landscapes.
 Landscape character is defined as 'a distinct, recognisable and consistent pattern of elements in the landscape that makes one landscape different from another, rather than better or worse'.
-The landscape character areas (LCA) for Fingal currently divides the county into 7 LCAs, these are: (refer to Figure 5.8.1):
+The landscape character assessment for Fingal currently divides the county into 6 Landscape Character Types (LCT): (refer to Figure 5.8.1):

-• Coastal Character Area - the landscape feature that dominates the entire eastern edge of the county, with beaches, headland hills and cliffs.
+- Coastal Character Type the landscape feature that dominates the entire eastern edge of the county, with beaches, headland hills and cliffs. - Estuary Character Type the intertidal sand and mudflats, and saltmarshes at Rogerstown, Swords / Malahide and Baldoyle. - River Valleys / Canal Character Type the Tolka and the Liffey Valleys together with the Royal Canal Corridor constitute this Character Area.

-- Estuary Character Area the intertidal sand and mudflats, and saltmarshes at Rogerstown, Swords / Malahide and Baldoyle. - River Valleys / Canal Character Area the Tolka and the Liffey Valleys together with the Royal Canal Corridor constitute this Character Area. - Airport and Swords Character Area increasing industrial activity in this area is beginning to encroach on agricultural land. - High Lying Agricultural Character Area an area of upland rising to 176m at Hillfort Mound, to the southeast of Naul village.
-These hills provide views of the Mourne Mountains to the north, the coastline to the east and the Wicklow Mountains in the south. - Low Lying Agricultural Character Area large open areas of pasture, anable and grassland that are uninterrupted by large settlements. - Rolling Hills with Tree Belts Character Area the valleys of the River Ward and River Broadmeadow and their surrounding farm and woodland.
+- High Lying Agricultural Character Type an area of upland rising to 176m at Hillfort Mound, to the southeast of Naul village.
+These hills provide views of the Mourne Mountains to the north, the coastline to the east and the Wicklow Mountains in the south. - Low Lying Agricultural Character Type large open areas of pasture, arable and grassland that are uninterrupted by large settlements. - Rolling Hills with Tree Belts Character Type the valleys of the River Ward and River Broadmeadow and their surrounding farm and woodland.